 EAA One-Year Post-Bac Program Sheet (PDF) (for individuals with active Wisconsin teaching certification).

-The EAA program is a cohort model program that begins coursework in the summer.
+The EAA program is a cohort model program that has rolling admissions.
 Individuals are encouraged to apply in the fall, or early in spring, for admission consideration.
-Please check the Post-Baccalaureate Special Education Teacher Certification Admissions page for specific admissions deadlines, as well as the program application packet, information session dates, and additional application information.

 For More Information